-that is traveling or can travel faster than light
+that is travelling or can travel faster than light

 It must be aluminum alloy and faster than light by three times at least.